quantiota/AI-Agent-Farm/doc/it-admin/benchmark/Readme.md

 a.
 Microserver Metrics:

-GPU Utilization: Measure the percentage of GPU resources utilized by each microserver during the benchmark.
+CPU Usage: Measure the CPU usage on each microserver to evaluate the system's processing capabilities.

 Memory Usage: Monitor the memory usage on each microserver to ensure it remains within acceptable limits.
-CPU Usage: Measure the CPU usage on each microserver to evaluate the system's processing capabilities.

 Task Completion Rates: Calculate the rate at which tasks are completed by the machine learning notebooks running on each microserver.

 System Uptime: Monitor the system uptime of each microserver to ensure stability and reliability.

 b.
 GPU Server Metrics:

 GPU Utilization: Measure the overall GPU utilization across all microservers during the benchmark.
 Memory Usage: Monitor the memory usage on the GPU server to ensure it remains within acceptable limits.

 CPU Usage: Measure the CPU usage on the GPU server to evaluate the system's processing capabilities.

 Task Completion Rates: Calculate the combined rate at which tasks are completed by all the machine learning notebooks running on the microservers.

 System Uptime: Monitor the system uptime of the GPU server to ensure stability and reliability.